javalin/website/pages/docs/docs.md

 The different flavors of `WsContext` expose different things, for example, `WsMessageContext` has the method `.message()` which gives you the message that the client sent.
 The differences between the different contexts is small, and a full overview can be seen in the [WsContext](#wscontext) section.

+WebSocket event handlers should be thread-safe.
+For details, please see the [WebSocket Message Ordering](#websocket-message-ordering) section of the FAQ.

 ### WsBefore
 The `app.wsBefore` adds a handler that runs before a WebSocket handler.